CoinFabrik/scout-soroban-examples/README.md

 ## About Soroban

-[Soroban](https://soroban-lang.github.io/) is a domain-specific language designed for smart contract development on blockchain platforms.
+[Soroban](https://soroban-lang.github.io/) is a domain-specific language designed for smart contract development on [Stellar]((https://stellar.org/).
 It's built on top of Rust, leveraging its power while providing abstractions and tools tailored specifically for smart contract development.
-Soroban simplifies the process of writing, testing, and deploying smart contracts, abstracting away complex blockchain interactions and ensuring correctness and security.

 Learn more about Soroban and its features at [Soroban Documentation](https://soroban.stellar.org/docs/).